 The power of your marketing efforts is more than just what you put out there.
 They’re also about how well it’s worded, which can make all the difference when trying to attract customers or keep them engaged with content that lasts.

-It is important for businesses large and small alike to understand their audience so they don’t alienate anyone by accident.
+Businesses large and small alike need to understand their audience so they don’t alienate anyone by accident.

 Be sure to keep track of key performance indications of your online store: